Models of communication: Berlo

 Berlo's model is a linear transmission model of communication.
-It was published by David Berlo in 1960 and was influenced by various earlier models, such as the Shannon–Weaver model and Schramm's model.
+It was published by David Berlo in 1960 and was influenced by earlier models, such as the Shannon–Weaver model and Schramm's model.
 It is usually referred to as the Source-Message-Channel-Receiver (SMCR) model because of its four main components (source, message, channel, and receiver).
 Each of these components is characterized by various aspects and the main focus of the model is a detailed discussion of each of them.
 For Berlo, all forms of communication are attempts to influence the behavior of the receiver.
 To do so, the source has to express their purpose by encoding it into a message.
 This message is sent through a channel to the receiver, who has to decode it in order to understand it and react to it.
 Communication is successful if the reaction of the receiver matches the purpose of the source.

 Berlo's main interest in discussing the components and their aspects is to analyze their impact on successful communication.
 Source and receiver are usually persons but can also be groups or institutions.
 On this level, Berlo identifies four features: communication skills, attitudes, knowledge, and social-cultural system.
 Communication skills are primarily the ability of the source to encode messages and the ability of the receiver to decode them.
 The attitude is the positive or negative stance that source and receiver have toward themselves, each other, and the discussed topic.
 Knowledge stands for the understanding of the topic and the social-cultural system includes background beliefs and social norms common in the culture and social context of the communicators.
 Generally speaking, the more source and receiver are alike in regard to these factors, the more likely successful communication is.
 Communication may fail, for example, if the receiver lacks the decoding skills necessary to understand the message or if the source has a demeaning attitude toward the receiver.

 For the message, the main factors are code, content, and treatment, each of which can be analyzed in terms of its structure and its elements.
 The code is the sign system used to express the message, like a language.
 The content is the idea or information expressed in the message.
 Choosing an appropriate content and the right code to express it matters for successful communication.
 Berlo uses the term treatment to refer to this selection.
 It reflects the style of the source as a communicator.
 The channel is the medium and process of how the message is transmitted.
 Berlo analyzes it mainly based on the five senses used to decode messages: seeing, hearing, touching, smelling, and tasting.
-The SMCR model has inspired various subsequent theorists.
+The SMCR model has inspired subsequent theorists.
 However, it is often criticized based on its simplicity because it does not discuss feedback loops and because it does not give enough emphasis on noise and other barriers to communication.